 For the neural network program, we picked good candidate methods to "dynamically compile" by using Paradyn-J to measure its all-interpreted execution and choosing the seven application methods that were accounting for most of the execution time.
 We wrote JNI native versions and wrapper functions for each of these methods.
-Each method's compiling time was estimated by timing how long ExactVM takes to compile the method.
-We first demonstrate that Paradyn-J can associate performance data with AP methods in their byte-code and native code forms, and with the runtime compilation of AP methods.
-Figure 4 shows a performance visualization from Paradyn-J. The visualization is a time plot showing the fraction of CPU time per second for the byte-code (in black) and native (in white) forms of the updateWeights AP method, showing that updateWeights benefits from dynamic compilation.
-Figure 5 is a table visualization that shows performance measures of total CPU time (middle column), and total number of calls (right column) associated with the byte-code (top row) and native (middle row) forms of updateWeights, and compiling time (left column) associated with the method's wrapper function (0.174 seconds).
-The visualization shows data taken part way through the application's execution.
-At the point when this was taken, the procedure\calls measure shows that the byte-code version is called 15 times for a total of 0.478 seconds before it is "dynamically compiled" and the native code version has executed 54 times for a total of 0.584 seconds.
-The implication of this data is that at this point in the execution, updateWeights has already benefited from being compiled at run-time; if the method was not "dynamically compiled", and instead was interpreted for each of these 69 calls, then the total CPU time would be 2.2 seconds (69 calls $\times$ 0.031 seconds/call).
-The total CPU time for the method's "dynamically compiled" execution is 1.2 seconds (0.478 seconds of interpreted execution + 0.174 seconds of compilation + 0.584 seconds of native execution).
+We first demonstrate that Paradyn-J can associate performance data with AP methods in their byte-code and native code forms, and with the run-time compilation of AP methods.
+Figure 4 shows a performance visualization from Paradyn-J. The visualization is a time plot showing the fraction of CPUtime per second for the byte-code (in black) and native (in white) forms of the updateWeights AP method, showing that updateWeights benefits from dynamic compilation.
+Figure 5 is a table visualization that shows performance measures of total CPUTime (middle column), and total number of calls (right column) associated with the byte-code (top row) and native (middle row) forms of updateWeights, and compiling time (left column) associated with the method's wrapper function (0.174 seconds).
+This visualization shows data taken part way through the application's execution.
+At the point when this was taken, the procedure calls measure shows that the byte-code version is called 15 times for a total of 0.478 seconds before it is "dynamically compiled", and the native code version has executed 54 times for a total of 0.584 seconds.
+The implication of this data is that at this point in the execution, updateWeights has already benefited from being compiled at run-time; if the method was not "dynamically compiled", and instead was interpreted for each all of these 69 calls, then the total execution time would be 2.2 seconds (69 calls \times 0.031 seconds/call).
+The total execution time for the method's "dynamically compiled" execution is 1.2 seconds (0.478 seconds of interpreted execution + 0.174 seconds of compilation + 0.584 seconds of native execution).